Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 Rate Setting

-The Ontario Energy Board (OEB) sets new electricity rates under the Regulated Price Plan (RPP) once a year in November.
+The Ontario Energy Board (OEB) sets new electricity rates under the Regulated Price Plan (RPP) annually in November.
 To learn more about the RPP rate setting, please refer to the Ontario Energy Board electricity rates page.

-Third party net metering allows a customer to participate in net metering while not owning or operating the renewable generation facility.
-Similarly to self net metering, tiered rates apply and a credit is provided for electricity exported to the utility grid.
-The credit cannot be redeemed for cash or as payment for other services and any credit remaining after 12 months of its occurrence expires.
+Third-party net metering allows a customer to participate in net metering without owning or operating the renewable generation facility.
+Similarly to self-net metering, tiered rates apply, and a credit is provided for electricity exported to the utility grid.
+The credit cannot be redeemed for cash or as payment for other services, and any credit remaining after 12 months of its occurrence expires.

-Regulatory amendments that came into effect July 1, 2022, clarify that customers can access third party ownership arrangements like leasing, renting, financing and power purchase agreements for the provision of renewable generation equipment or to purchase renewable electricity for the purposes of net metering.
+Regulatory amendments that took effect July 1, 2022, clarify that customers can access third-party ownership arrangements like leasing, renting, financing, and power purchase agreements to provide renewable generation equipment or to purchase renewable electricity for the purposes of net metering.

 Net metering and retailer contract

-If you have a contract with a licensed electricity retailer, please contact your retailer prior to making any arrangements with Hydro Ottawa to ensure your agreement allows for net metering.
-Confirmation from your retailer is required prior to any net metering installations.
+If you have a contract with a licensed electricity retailer, please contact your retailer before making any arrangements with Hydro Ottawa to ensure your agreement allows for net metering.
+Confirmation from your retailer is required before any net metering installations.

 If you are an existing net metering customer and would like to enroll with an electricity retailer, confirmation from a licensed retailer is required in order to remain a net metering customer with Hydro Ottawa.

-The load displacement program is for customers who produce electricity for solely self-consumption purposes at all times; no electricity will be exported back to the utility grid.
-All load displacement DERs with an installed capacity of 500 kilowatts (kW) or greater must have a specific meter installed to measure the DER’s electricity production.
+The load displacement program is for customers who produce electricity solely for self-consumption purposes at all times; no electricity will be exported back to the utility grid.
+All load displacement DERs with an installed capacity of 500 kilowatts (kW) or greater must have revenue grade metering installed to measure the DER’s electricity production.

 While the load displacement connection request may be easier to make, the same connection process as Hydro Ottawa’s net metering program applies.